Optimal structure learning and conditional independence testing: Introduction

-\paragraph{Graphical model structure learning} Learning the structure of graphical models from observational data is a fundamental problem in machine learning.
-For undirected graphical models, the problem reduces to support recovery of the precision matrix \citep{meinshausen2006high,friedman2008sparse,cai2011constrained,liu2009nonparanormal}.
+\paragraph{Graphical model structure learning} For undirected graphical models, the structure learning problem reduces to support recovery of the precision matrix \citep{meinshausen2006high,friedman2008sparse,cai2011constrained,liu2009nonparanormal}.
 For DAG learning, approaches can be broadly categorized into three main paradigms: score-based methods (e.g. greedy equivalence search) \citep{chickering2002optimal,nandy2018high}, constraint-based methods (e.g. PC algorithm) \citep{spirtes1991algorithm,friedman2013learning}, and methods that leverage specific distributional assumptions \citep{shimizu2006linear,hoyer2008nonlinear,peters2011identifiability,peters2014causal,peters2014identifiability}.
 Especially, constraint-based methods rely on valid CI tests and the faithfulness assumption to operate \citep{kalisch2007estimating,marx2021weaker}, thus development of reliable and efficient CI tests directly impacts the performance of these structure learning methods.
 For tree-structured models, the Chow-Liu algorithm \citep{chow1968approximating, chow1973consistency} provides an efficient method to find the optimal undirected tree structure by constructing a maximum weight spanning tree based on pairwise mutual information.
-Learning poly-trees/forests is generally more complex while more tractable than learning general DAGs \cite{rebane1987recovery,srebro2003maximum,tan2010learning,tan2011learning}.
-Recent developments include \citep{gao2021efficient,azadkia2021fast,jakobsen2022structure}.
+Learning poly-trees/forests is generally more complex than learning undirected trees models, while remaining tractable compared to learning general DAGs \citep{rebane1987recovery,srebro2003maximum,tan2010learning,tan2011learning}.
+This problem has seen developments recently \citep{gao2021efficient,azadkia2021fast,jakobsen2022structure}.
 Furthermore, learning poly-trees/forests is relevant in various applications, including reasoning and density estimation \citep{kim1983computational,liu2011forest}.